 All external access to your Dynatrace monitoring environment relies on two credential types: an environment ID and an access token.

-Each environment that you monitor with Dynatrace is identified with a unique character string—the environment ID.
-The Dynatrace API relies heavily on environment IDs to ensure that it pulls monitoring data from and pushes relevant external events to the correct Dynatrace environments.
+Each environment has a unique character string as its identifier—the environment ID.
+The Dynatrace application programming interface (API) uses environment IDs to pull monitoring data from and push relevant external events to the correct Dynatrace environments.

-In Dynatrace Managed and in Dynatrace for Government, your environment ID is the string after /e/ in your Dynatrace environment URL:
+In Dynatrace Managed and in Dynatrace for Government, your environment ID is the string after /e/ in your Dynatrace environment address:

 https://{your-domain}/e/{your-environment-id}/